0xSurya7/bitflow-dlmm/dlmm-architecture.md

   - Parameters: `(transfers (list 200 {token-id: uint, amount: uint, sender: principal, recipient: principal, memo: (buff 34)}))`

 #### Private
+- `fold-transfer-many`: Helper function for transferring many `pool-token`
+- `fold-transfer-many-memo`: Helper function for transferring many `pool-token` with memo
+- `get-balance-or-default`: Helper function to get user balance at a bin from `user-balance-at-bin` mapping or default
+- `update-user-balance`: Update the `user-balance-at-bin` and `user-bins` mappings via the mint, burn, and transfer functions in pool
+  - Parameters: `(id uint) (user principal) (balance uint)`
 - `tag-pool-token-id`: Burn `pool-token-id` from one principal and mint to another
   - Parameters: `(id {token-id: uint, owner: principal})`